Mvk122/UOM-CompSci-Notes/visualComputing/week7/2_Image_Processing.md

 ## Input Output Mapping
 * A lookup table can be used to create an input output mapping for a custom brightness/contrast adjusting algorithm.
-* Furthermore, piecewise functions instead.
+* Furthermore, piecewise functions can be used instead of a lookup table.

 ### Min-Max Linear Stretch
 ![[Pasted image 20230321125456.png]]